 Certificate Of Deposit (CD)

-A certificate issued by a bank or savings and loan that pays interest at a specified rate and that matures within a specified time frame.
-A CD typically pays a higher rate of interest than a standard passbook account.
+A certificate issued by a bank or other financial institution that pays interest at a specified rate and that matures within a specified time frame.
+A CD typically pays a higher rate of interest than a standard savings account.
 Certain deposits are FDIC-insured up to applicable limits.